parkerpayne/polar-pipeline/README.md

 ## Key Components

+- **Webapp:** The bulk of the project.
+It provides the frontend for file organization, data processing, task handling, and minor analysis.

-- **Backend:** The application is backed by a robust PostgreSQL server, ensuring reliable data storage and retrieval.
+- **Backend:** The application hosted through Flask, and is backed by a PostgreSQL server, the RabbitMQ message broker, and the Celery job queue.

 - **Job Handling:** Utilizing the power of Celery, the application efficiently manages and schedules data analysis jobs, allowing for parallel processing and optimal resource utilization.